 Why is “authentic Nuremberg” Lebkuchen (or “Nürnberger Lebkuchen”) such a big deal?

+History records Lebkuchen bakers in city of Nuremberg as early as 1395.
 Today’s Lebkuchen bakers in Nuremberg are known for the highest quality pastries with the highest nut content.
 Emperor Friedrich III held a general assembly in Nuremberg in 1487 and invited the children of the city to a special event where he presented Lebkuchen bearing his printed portrait to almost four thousand kids.
 And with this in mind, Lebkuchen Schmidt offers its Kaiserlein biscuit – brown Lebkuchen coated with chocolate bearing an imprint of Friedrich.

 Interesting things about Lebkuchen